 “What’s the story with the parents?”

 This question I get way more often than you may think.
 People do not say it with any ill-intent.
 Even complete strangers ask this question.
 Humans are curious by nature, some more than others.
 This information is confidential, and should be made available on a need to know basis.
-If there is a concern that caregivers or teachers should know about, then information should be shared, but for the most part it should remain confidential.
+If there is a concern that caregivers or teachers should know about, then that information should be shared, but for the most part, it should remain confidential.

 “Is there anything wrong with the child?”